council

 • in relation to other Suppliers or in relation to Council personnel breaching Council’s Procurement Policy - the General Manager Corporate Services;

-• in relation to allegations of suspected corruption involving Suppliers or Council personnel - to the Independent Broad-based Anti-corruption Commission.
+• in relation to allegations of suspected corruption involving Suppliers or Council personnel - to the Independent Broad-based Anti-corruption Commission (IBAC).

 Corrective action process